lrochette/sweagle-ansible/README.md

 ## WARNING
 - Copy your SWEAGLE full package zip file to /roles/sweagle/files
-- Copy your SWEAGLE license in parameter sweagle_license_key to /inventories/all-in-one/group_vars
+- Copy your SWEAGLE license in parameter sweagle_license_key to /inventories/all-in-one/group_vars for silent install
+- If you don't put your license there, then playbook will ask for it when installing SWEAGLE component.

 ## Test with
 ansible-playbook all-install.yml -i ./inventories/all-in-one/hosts.yml --check